-You set up your Operator team in your Dashboard under Configuration Operators Here you get an overview of all your Operators.
-To add a new one, click **Add Operator**.
+You set up your operator team in your Dashboard under Team Operators Here you get an overview of all your operators.
+To add a new one, click **Add operator**.

-- **Username:** Operators use this name for logging in, it needs to be unique and cannot be changed later on.
-Alternatively, the Operator can also use her email address to log in.
+- **Username:** operators use this name for logging in, it needs to be unique and cannot be changed later on.
+Alternatively, the operator can also use their email address to log in.

-After clicking **Create Operator**, your invited team member receives an email with her login details.
-They also appear on the screen of the one who created the Operator.
+After clicking **Create operator**, your invited team member receives an email with their login details.
+They also appear on the screen of the one who created the operator.